CodersSquad/ap-labs/challenges/first-partial/directory-scanner.md

   - Others
 - Use the provided template `dir-scan.go`
 - Repeated log classes are not allowed.
+- In some system's paths, you may run your program as super user (root).
 - You need to follow the output format guidelines.
+Extra characters or improper error handling will be penalized in the project's grade.
 - Coding best practices that we learned in class will be reviewed.
 - Before submitting you code, make sure it's compiling and running correctly.